Samsegun/task-master/README.md

 -   `DATABASE_URL`: Primary connection string Prisma uses for migrations and general database operations.
 -   `DIRECT_URL`: Optional connection string that can be used to in place of DATABASE_URL when necessary.

-If you're using a service like Supabase with connection pooling enabled, ensure that:

--   `DATABASE_URL` points to the connection pool.
--   `DIRECT_URL` points to the direct database connection (bypassing the pool).
+If you're using a service like Supabase, you can find both URLs by clicking the connect button on your project dashboard and navigating to ORMS and selecting Prisma in the Tool dropdown

 ### 5. Run Database Migrations